Skip to main content

 1. QR codes with custom designs see scan rates 50-80% higher than unmodified black-and-white codes.
 Color, logos, and branded frames signal legitimacy and attract attention.
 (Source: multiple platform case studies, 2022-2024)

 3. QR codes using high error correction (Level H, 30%) are required for any code with a logo overlay.
 This allows up to 30% of the code surface to be obscured while maintaining scannability.
 Most platforms default to Level M (15%) for standard codes.
+Read our error correction guide for technical details.

 4. Color contrast remains the number one factor affecting QR code scannability.
 Codes with less than 40% contrast between foreground and background have failure rates above 15%.
 Dark-on-light combinations outperform light-on-dark in field testing.
 (Source: QR-Verse internal scan reliability testing)